SngJn-Ch/Image_Colorization/README.md

 # Image_Colorization
-Colorize Black and White image
+  1. Colorize Black and White image
-ImageSize = 96*96
+  2. The image size is 96*96

 # Layer Explanation